 Businesses can now see opportunities to further empower their staff to improve customer satisfaction and the level of quality they are delivering.

-In this third stage of quality maturity, operations are now subject to a continuous cycle of improvement thanks to a quality system which facilitates constant review of process and customer needs.
-Quality and customer satisfaction drive product design and solutions, as well as strategic decisions.
+In this third stage of quality maturity, operations are now subject to a continuous cycle of improvement thanks to a digital quality system which facilitates constant review of process and customer needs.
+Quality and customer satisfaction drive product design and solutions, as well as strategic decision-making.
 Quality has become the way of life for the company.

 McKinsey reports on a Pharma manufacturer who shifted to just such a cross-functional approach to quality management, increasing collaboration, daily reporting and team-based problem solving - and saw a 15% increase in productivity, as well as a measurable reduction in compliance issues.